-- a. gravimetric analysis for PM2.5 mass - b. hybrid-integrating plate and sphere (HIPS) for optical absorption - c.
+- c.
 X-ray fluorescence (XRF) for elements: sodium (Na) to lead (Pb) - d.
 Fourier Transform Infrared (FT-IR) spectroscopy can be used to determine black carbon (BC) and organic carbon (OR) - Module 2B collects PM2.5 particles on nylon filters.
 A denuder before the nylon filter removes nitric acid and sulfur dioxide vapors.
 These filters are analyzed by ion chromatography for nitrate, chloride, sulfate, and nitrite by Research Triangle Institute (RTI). - Module 3C collects PM2.5 particles on quartz filters.
-These filters are analyzed for organic and elemental carbon using Thermal Optical Reflectance (TOR) in house at UC Davis or by Desert Research Institute (DRI). - Module 4D collects PM10 particles on Teflon.
-These filters are analyzed by gravimetric analysis for PM10 mass at UC Davis.
+These filters are analyzed for organic and elemental carbon using Thermal Optical Reflectance (TOR) in house at UC Davis or by Desert Research Institute (DRI).

+Module 4D collects $PM{10}$ particles on Teflon.
+These filters are analyzed by gravimetric analysis for $PM{10}$ mass at UC Davis.